BrainPop: Company history

-BrainPop movies may be used to introduce a new lesson or topic, for illustrating complex subject matter concisely, or to review before a test.
+BrainPop movies may be used to introduce a new lesson or topic, to illustrate complex subject matter concisely, or for review before a test.
 Content is aligned to USA state education standards and is searchable by topic or state standard.
 In addition to movies, the site displays quizzes, educational games, experiments and other related content that students can use interactively to reinforce the lessons in the movies.
 BrainPop products are compatible with PCs, Macs, projectors and interactive whiteboards, as well as applications for tablets and smart phones.
 No downloading, installation or special hardware is required.
 The movies feature recurring characters such as the robot Moby, Tim (a teenager, at BrainPop) and Annie (a younger girl, at BrainPop Jr.).
 Most of the movies begin with the characters responding to correspondence and end humorously, often with Tim getting annoyed at Moby or vice versa.

 After the outbreak of the COVID-19 pandemic, BrainPOP offered free access to the site to affected families, teachers and schools.
 According to Kadar, traffic and subscriptions to its websites greatly increased.

 On October 11, 2022, Kirkbi A/S, the private investment and holding company that owns a controlling stake in Lego, acquired BrainPop for $875 million.
 Kirkpatrick continued to act as BrainPOP's CEO, and Kadar remained on the board of directors; the same team continued to operate BrainPop independently.
 BrainPop was a nominee for a Shorty Award in 2025.
+In 2026, the Trump administration posted a video depicting the BrainPop characters Tim and Moby wearing MAGA hats and promoting the administration's efforts to dismantle the U.S. Department of Education; the post drew a Community Note on X stating that the administration's video is not a publication of BrainPop, which "creates non-partisan" animations "and prohibits unauthorized use of its characters".
+BrainPop responded to the video by posting a lesson with Tim and Moby introducing the topic of copyright.